geophf/1HaskellADay/README.md

 ### The 1had executable

-if you install 1HaskellADay with cabal (`cabal configure` and then `cabal install`), you can use the `1had` executable to ease the access and ests of the exercises.
+If you install 1HaskellADay with cabal (`cabal configure` and then `cabal install`), you can use the `1had` executable for an easier access to the tests and exercices.